Sea Ray SPX 210 OB

 What about waterskiing?
 There's an under-sole locker in the cockpit big enough for either skis or wakeboards.
 Wakeboarders will want the optional folding tower to raise the tow point; it includes a Bimini top.
 Wakeboard racks are also optional.
 Other options we'd consider are upgrading helm and companion seats with flip-up bolsters; a bow door to keep the wind out of the cockpit when boating on chilly days; and a mat for the swim platform.

 Hull Shape.
 The 21 H2O OB Sport rides on Chaparral's Extended V-Plane hull: the running surface is carried aft of the transom, under the swim platform.
 This hull extension adds lift, shortens planing times, improves handling, and adds stability at low speed, according to Chaparral.
 Our test captain measured planing time at 3.0 seconds, enroute to a top speed of 42.1 knots with a 150-hp Yamaha four-stroke.
-Yamaha and Mercury outboards up to 200 hp are available.
+Mercury outboards up to 250 hp are also available.

 Again, don’t hesitate to drop BoatTEST.com a note if you have a question about any of these boats.